instructorc/comp170_program5/README.md

  - The list calls a method that recursively iterates through the list and displays the name of the dog and the dog’s age in human years.
 Let’s assume that 1 dog year equals 15 human years.
     - Consider what will be the base case when making the recursive call.

-## Submission
+## Submission Instructions for Program 5
+For Program 5, you will need to submit two items:

+1. **The GitHub URL to your Repository.**
-Your project folder will need to be submitted to the assigned GitHub repository provided to you by the instructor.
+   - Your code should be reflected in the assigned GitHub repository provided to you by the instructor.
 In Sakai, you will need to submit the link to your repository by the due date and time listed in the write-up.
 Make sure you receive confirmation from Sakai that your assignment has been submitted.

+2. **A recording of you explaining each line of your code.**
+   - You can use any recording tool of your choice, or opt for a free resource like [RecordScreen.io](https://recordscreen.io).
+   - The video doesn't need to be lengthy; just briefly walk through each line of your code.
+   - Save the recorded file to your computer and, for convenience, upload it to your school-issued Office 365 OneDrive account at [office.com](https://www.office.com).
+   - Paste the link to your recording in the assignment comments.